BandarHL/BHlibMobileGestalt/README.md

 ```
 #

-# how to use
+# how to use:
-- its sumple just init the class and select witch value you want, for exmaple:
+- its simple just init the class and select witch value you want, for example:
 ```objc
 BHlibMobileGestalt *MobileGestalt = [[BHlibMobileGestalt alloc] init];
 NSLog(@"UDID: %@", [MobileGestalt Get_UniqueDeviceID]);